 Studying guidance for Immigrants

 We are here to help you!
 Check the answers to frequently asked questions or contact us by e-mail.
-If you have a quick question you can come meet us at Think Corner without a booked appointment.

 You can also book an appointment with us.
 On booked appointments you’ll get to discuss your questions with our staff in peace.
 Our customer service by appointment is located in the University’s main building in Fabianinkatu 33, ground floor.

 When you contact us, please tell us about

 - your possible plans and questions